fruetalo182/wiki-gif/README.md

 # wiki-gif
-Compact and simple gif searcher
+## Compact and simple gif searcher
+Ideal for testing projects